discretize/discretize-guides/builds/guardian/condi-willbender/index.md

 - Since we have a few seconds to throw the <Skill name="Zealots Fire"/>, we can use this time to press other priority skills first if any are up.

 We will use this skill in the following way:
-- In the opening, press <Skill name="Zealots Flame"/> while casting the first skill.
-You will then gain an additional stack from <Trait name="Radiant Fire"/>.
+- In the opening, we will press <Skill name="Zealots Flame"/> while casting the first skill.
+We will then gain an additional stack from <Trait name="Radiant Fire"/>.
 After using the priority skills from step 1, we can throw both stacks at the target.
-- If you are a bit slow with the opening, you can throw the <Skill name="Zealots Fire"/> before casting <Skill name="Whirling Light"/>.
+- You can also throw the <Skill name="Zealots Fire"/> before casting <Skill name="Whirling Light"/>.
-- After the opening, we will cast <Skill name="Zealots Flame"/> off-cooldown and throw <Skill name="Zealots Fire"/> (from both sources) as soon as possible (delaying it slightly if another priority skill is up).
+- After the opening, we will cast <Skill name="Zealots Flame"/> off-cooldown and throw <Skill name="Zealots Fire"/> (from both sources) as soon as possible, only delaying it slightly if another priority skill is up.
-- After the opening, the 2 stacks of <Skill name="Zealots Fire"/> will often not align anymore due to <Trait name="Restorative Virtues"/> reducing your weapon cooldown, but not the trait cooldown.
+- After the opening, the 2 stacks of <Skill name="Zealots Fire"/> will often not align anymore due to <Trait name="Restorative Virtues"/> reducing our weapon cooldown, but not the trait cooldown.

 **Step 3: Torch 5**